-There will be 3 Discussion Board forums in this course.
-In addition to the examinations and discussion board forums, students will be expected to complete a research paper, and a few weekly assignments.
+In addition, students will be expected to complete a Research Paper.
 A student's overall participation in the course will also be considered when calculating their final grade.
-The Professor may require additional assignments or may provide additional bonus work (with the points added to the exam grades).
+The Professor may require additional assignments or may provide additional bonus work (with the points added to the test grades).